 Other options were available besides changing the Constitution which is supposed to be a big deal and not done lightly, which is why we the people get to have the final say.
 The redistricting process could have been compressed and relevant dates for filing of petitions and for the primary and general elections could have been moved back.
 Without any federal races in 2021, just state ones, New Jersey could have scheduled Election Day later.
 Without knowing how late the data will arrive – we do not even know for certain that it will be late– it is hard to know if tinkering with the schedule would have worked.

 Alternatively, New Jersey could have waited until the Census data arrived or was already delayed past the point of following the usual process and sought permission from a court to use the old map for one year rather than two.
-That approach would have required state legislative elections three years in a row but that is preferable to using a map that denies minority communities of their newly achieved voting strength.
+That approach would have required state legislative elections three years in a row but that is preferable to using a map that denies minority communities their newly achieved voting strength.

-Another thing the amendment does is to enable a malevolent administration to game the NJ redistricting process by merely holding back the data just a day or two past February 14 and thereby force us to use an outdated map.
+Another thing the amendment does is to enable a malevolent federal administration to game the NJ redistricting process by merely holding back the data just a day or two past February 14 and thereby force us to use an outdated map.
 That might seem an unlikely scenario but so is much else of what the Trump administration has done.

 Why Redistricting Matters